trapexit/mergerfs/README.md

 #### rm: fts_read failed: No such file or directory

+NOTE: This is only relevant to mergerfs versions at or below v2.25.x and should not occur in more recent versions.
+See the notes on `unlink`.

 Not *really* a bug.
 The FUSE library will move files when asked to delete them as a way to deal with certain edge cases and then later delete that file when its clear the file is no longer needed.
 This however can lead to two issues.
 One is that these hidden files are noticed by `rm -rf` or `find` when scanning directories and they may try to remove them and they might have disappeared already.
 There is nothing *wrong* about this happening but it can be annoying.
 The second issue is that a directory might not be able to removed on account of the hidden file being still there.

 Using the **hard_remove** option will make it so these temporary files are not used and files are deleted immedately.
 That has a side effect however.
-Files which are unlinked and then they are still used (in certain forms) will result in an error.
+Files which are unlinked and then they are still used (in certain forms) will result in an error (ENOENT).

-A fix is in the works for this.

 # FAQ